Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Inference.md

 The posterior is a distribution over $\lambda$.
 This means that in order to understand its behaviour we need to understand how $p( x_n | \lambda )$ behaves as a function of $\lambda$.
 Let's make a familiar plot of the density of $x$ given $\lambda$ that is $p( x | \lambda )$ as a function of $x$ for three different settings of the decay constant.

+#### Summarising the posterior distribution
+1. MAP (Maximum a posteriori): $\lambda_{MAP} = \arg \max p(\lambda | \{x_n\}_{n=1}^N)$ + Error-bars (for example the full width of the distribution at the half maximum point FWHM)
+2. Gaussian approximation: Make a gaussian with a particular mean and variance to match the posterior
+3. Samples from posterior distribution: Samples can be interpreted as typical values of the hidden variables, and there are more samples from the peak than tails.
+And the samples can be used to calculate for example the mean and uncertainties in that value (like variance).